Y0Coss/docs-fork/pages/web_cloud/email_and_collaborative_solutions/zimbra/zimbra_calendar_sync/guide.en-gb.md

 >>
 >> - **Username**: Enter the full email address associated with the calendar.
 >> - **Address**: Enter the value `zimbra1.mail.ovh.net`.
->> - **This address does not request a login ID**: leave this box unticked, you will be asked to enter the password associated with the email address entered above.
+>> - **This address does not request a login ID**: leave this box unticked, you will be asked to enter the password associated with the email account entered above.
 >> - **Offline support**: You can leave this option checked.
 >>
 >> Click `Find Calendars`{.action} to begin calendar synchronization.
-Enter the password for the email address associated with the username in the window that appears, and confirm your entry.
+Enter the password for the email account associated with the username in the window that appears, and confirm your entry.
 >>
 >> ![zimbra_app](images/zimbra-calendar-thunderbird02.png){.thumbnail .w-600 .h-600}
 >>